Farhad-Davaripour/Stanford-CS229-Spring2023-Notes/Supervised_learning.md

 $θj := θj - α * ∂J(θ) / ∂θj$

+`Note` that alternatively weight parameters could be obtained using Newton's method by maximizing the log likelihood function iteratively.
+In each iteration the Newton's method finds the root of the first derivative of the function (known as `score function`) to get the direction and the second derivative (`Hessian matrix`) to get step size for updating the weight parameter of the hypothesis function and repeats the process until converging to the max of log likelihood function.
+The Newton's optimization method is used sometimes over gradient descent as it can improve convergence speed in certain cases.

 `Note` that if instead of the sigmoid function, a simple threshold function is utilized as the hypothesis function (i.e., g(z) = 1 if z>=0 and g(z)=0 if z<0>), then the algorithm is called the perceptron learning algorithm.

 ### Multi-class classification